 The project for the University of Alicante tram station functions both as a tram stop and as a point of access to the university.

-The secondary platform is given the role of protecting and closing the structure to the road: a closed concrete wall to provide protection and the cover necessary to allow people to wait and buy tickets on this side.
+The secondary platform is given the role of protecting and closing the structure to the road: a closed concrete wall to provide protection and necessary overhead coverage, allowing people to wait and buy tickets on this side.
 The whole ensemble is built as simply as possible, with a steel structure (for the beams and fence) and concrete (for the roofs and walls), thus staying true to the intentions of the project.
 The continuous asphalt flooring, the yellow sand for the tree areas and the painted zebra crossing help to integrate the surrounding floor surfaces into the new proposed surface and provide a sense of space and continuity.